qiyunlab/binarena/README.md

 [Download](https://github.com/qiyunlab/binarena/archive/refs/heads/master.zip) this program, unzip, and double-click "**BinaRena.html**".
 That's it!

 BinaRena is a client-end web application.
-It is written in vanilla JavaScript, with minimum usage of third-party libraries, which are all bundled in the package. it does not require installation, nor does it require a web server running in the backend.
-In other words, it is literally a webpage running in your browser.
+It is written in vanilla JavaScript, without using any third-party library. it does not require installation, nor does it require a web server running in the backend.
+In other words, it is literally a webpage running in your browser (see [details](#faq)).

 ## Main interface